Ethics & Sustainability

 • Recycled metals

 We proudly source recycled metals whenever possible.
-Recycled gold and silver reclaimed from electronics and other post consumer sources. in 2022 we are adding FairTrade Gold into our offerings.
+Recycled gold and silver reclaimed from electronics and other post consumer sources.

 • Woman owned